tylerneylon/water/readme.md

 # Project Water

-The goal of water is to build a fluid compiler -- an adaptable compiler that can compile or modify any programming language; this enables non-compiler-experts to evolve languages, as well as powerful cross-language developer tools.
+The goal of water is to build an open compiler -- an adaptable compiler that can compile or modify any programming language; this enables non-compiler-experts to evolve languages, as well as powerful cross-language developer tools.
 The project is at a very early stage, and the current code is a rough